ymlasu/para-atm/README.md

 On Ubuntu 18, if the installation is not performed within a virtual environment, it will be necessary to replace the `python` command with `python3`.
 This is because by default, `python` refers to `python2` on this system.

-### Install NATS (optional)
+### Install GNATS (optional)

-Installation of the NATS (National Airspace Trajectory-Prediction System) software is optional.
-Refer to the NATS documentation for installation information.
+Installation of the GNATS (Generalized National Airspace Trajectory-Prediction System) software is optional.
+Refer to the [GNATS](https://github.com/OptimalSynthesisInc/GNATS) documentation for installation information.

-On Ubuntu Linux, the following commands install dependencies needed by NATS 1.7:
+On Ubuntu Linux, the following commands install dependencies that may be needed by GNATS:

 ``` shell
 sudo apt install default-jdk